 Within these broad categories of habitats, there are many subcategories based on specific characteristics of the environment, such as the type of vegetation, climate, and elevation.
 For example, a forest habitat might include a temperate, tropical, or coniferous rainforest.
 In contrast, a desert habitat might consist of a hot and dry desert or a cold and dry desert.

 Wild animals are also classified based on physical characteristics, such as body shape, size, and features.
-For example, mammals are characterized by their warm-bloodlessness, mammary glands, and hair or fur.
+For example, mammals are characterized by their warm bloodlessness, mammary glands, and hair or fur.
 Birds are a group of animals characterized by their feathers, wings, and beak, and Reptiles are characterized by their scaly skin and ability to lay eggs.
-This type of classification is known as taxonomy, and it helps scientists and researchers to understand the relationships between different species and how they evolved from common ancestors.
+This type of classification is known as taxonomy, and it helps scientists and researchers understand the relationships between different species and how they evolved from common ancestors.

-Birds are a group of animals characterized by their feathers, wings, and beak.
-Reptiles are a group of animals characterized by their scaly skin and ability to lay eggs.
+Birds are characterized by their feathers, wings, and beak, while reptiles are characterized by their scaly skin and ability to lay eggs.

 Other physical characteristics that classify animals include the presence or absence of particular body parts or features.